Volvo S60 Common Problems and Solutions

 Problem:

-One of the door locks in your S60 keeps popping up.
+One of the door locks on your S60 keeps popping up.

 Solution:

-This is being caused by nothing more than a worn-out lock.
-You'll find a replacement on our parts list, but it can be a tricky installation job because you'll need to remove the relevant door panels to access the locking mechanism.
+This issue is caused by nothing more than a worn-out lock.
+You can find a replacement on our parts list, but it can be a tricky job to install because you'll need to remove the relevant door panels to access the locking mechanism.

 Difficulty level